isala404/MaxFlowProblem/README.md

 I my solution I have 3 main data structures,

-1. defaultdict - it&#39;s python dictionary (hashmap in java world) which comes default value each time we add new key
+1. defaultdict - it's python dictionary (hashmap in java world) which comes default value each time we add new key
 2. Edge - this is custom class I implement hold the data about given edge (source, destination, capacity, etc)
-3. List - it&#39;s mutable array I which I can add and remove values at will
+3. List - it's mutable array I which I can add and remove values at will

 **Reason for using defaultdict**